Quantitative genetics: Selfing within random fertilization

-It now is necessary to note that not only is "panmixia" not a synonym for "random fertilization", but also that "random fertilization" is not a synonym for "cross fertilization".
+"Panmixia' is not synonymous with 'random fertilization,' nor is "random fertilization" synonymous with 'cross fertilization'.

 Homozygosity and heterozygosity

 In the sub-section on "The sample gamodemes – Genetic drift", a series of gamete samplings was followed, an outcome of which was an increase in homozygosity at the expense of heterozygosity.
 From this viewpoint, the rise in homozygosity was due to the gamete samplings.
 Levels of homozygosity can be viewed also according to whether homozygotes arose allozygously or autozygously.
 Recall that autozygous alleles have the same allelic origin, the likelihood (frequency) of which is the inbreeding coefficient (f) by definition.
 The proportion arising allozygously is therefore (1-f).
 For the A-bearing gametes, which are present with a general frequency of p, the overall frequency of those that are autozygous is therefore (f p).
 Similarly, for a-bearing gametes, the autozygous frequency is (f q).
 These two viewpoints regarding genotype frequencies must be connected to establish consistency.

 Following firstly the auto/allo viewpoint, consider the allozygous component.
 This occurs with the frequency of (1-f), and the alleles unite according to the random fertilization quadratic expansion.
 Thus: